gedaskir/qmeq/README.md

 All the methods in QmeQ are approximate so depending on parameter regime they **can fail**, and a good knowledge of the method is required whether to trust the result or not.
-For example, Redfield, 1vN, and 2vN approaches can **violate positivity** of the reduced density matrix and lead to **currents going against the bias**.
+For example, Redfield, 1vN, and 2vN approaches can **violate positivity** of the reduced density matrix and lead to **currents flowing against the bias**.
 We still think it is important to have a package where a user can duplicate existing calculations, check applicability of different methods, or simply discover new kind of physics using different approximate master equations.